Convex and Concave Mirrors – Definition, Ray Diagrams, Formulae 2023

 What is a Convex Mirror?

-Convex Mirror is another type of spherical mirror that has a reflective surface towards the outside of the bulge, and it is also referred to as diverging mirror.
-Unlike convex mirrors, the light falling on the object diverges as it reflects through the mirror.
+A convex mirror is a type of spherical mirror that has a reflective surface towards the outside of the bulge, and it is also referred to as diverging mirror.
+Unlike convex mirrors, in a concave mirror, the light falling on the object diverges as it reflects through the mirror.
 And generally, as the distance between the source and the object decreases, the size of the image formed increases.

 Characteristics of Convex Mirror